jhliu17/emoji-to-lang/README.rst

 ..

-If you want to convert Emoji code into other languages, an according annotation file is needed.
-Take the indonesion as an example, download the ``id.xml`` in `here <https://github.com/unicode-org/cldr/tree/release-38/common/annotations>`__ and import it.
+If you want to convert Emoji code into other languages, an according to annotation file is needed.
+Take the Indonesian as an example, download the ``id.xml`` in `here <https://github.com/unicode-org/cldr/tree/release-38/common/annotations>`__ and import it.